Song of the Flame (film): Plot

-Aniuta (Bernice Claire), known as The Flame, is a peasant girl who incites the people against the Czarist regime and the aristocracy through singing.
-Prince Volodya (Alexander Gray) is the leader of a group of Cossack troops who falls in love with the girl, even though she is part of a revolution that is opposed to his social class.
-Konstantin (Noah Beery) is a revolutionary who also falls in love with Aniuta, much to the anger of his lover, Natasha (Alice Gentle).
+Aniuta, known as The Flame, is a peasant girl who incites the people against the Czarist regime and the aristocracy through singing her song.
+Prince Volodya is the leader of a group of Cossack troops who falls in love with the girl, even though she is part of a revolution that is opposed to his social class.
+Konstantin is a revolutionary who also falls in love with Aniuta, much to the anger of his lover, Natasha.

 The revolutionaries succeed in overthrowing the regime, leaving the Prince and his aristocratic class in peril for their lives and fortunes.
 Konstantin becomes the new leader and his brutal treatment of the people make many regret having supported the revolution in the first place.
 After he attempts to seduce her, Aniuta flees to a village in her native Poland.
 The Prince, fleeing from the new regime, happens to arrive at the same village.
 When he meets the girl again, he decides to stay.
 They put their political differences aside and become romantically involved.

 Hearing from his spies that the Prince is at a Polish village, Konstantin immediately goes there and arrests him, announcing that he intends to execute him.
 Aniuta desperately attempts to free the Prince by agreeing to have sex with Konstantin.
 The Prince is released from prison through this ruse, but when it is discovered that she had no intention of keeping her side of the bargain, she is thrown into jail.
 The Prince disguises himself and attempts to free the girl, but he is discovered and imprisoned again.
 Before they can be executed, Natasha, revealing the real reason behind Konstantin's execution order, tells the troops to release both the Prince and Aniuta.
 Konstantin is arrested by the troops soon after as a traitor to the revolution, and is executed, leaving the Prince and the girl free to pursue their romance.